 Walk or cycle around this huge upland reservoir

-Coed Moel Famau is a large forest situated in the Clwydian Range and Dee Valley Area of Outstanding Natural Beauty (AONB).
+Coed Moel Famau is a large forest situated in the Clwydian Range and Dee Valley Area of Outstanding Natural Beauty.

-Walking trails to the top of Moel Famau, the highest summit in the Clwydian Range, set off from the car park.
+A walking trail to the top of Moel Famau, the highest summit in the Clwydian Range, sets off from the car park.

-The ruins of the Jubilee Tower are at the summit and there is one of most spectacular views in Wales from here.
+The ruins of the Jubilee Tower are at the summit of Moel Famau and there is one of most spectacular views in Wales from here.

 The Jubilee Tower, which can be seen for miles around, was built in 1810 for the golden jubilee of King George III.